knstntn-bv/product-notebook/docs/strategy-page.md

   - Color is used throughout the app to visually identify initiative-related items
 - Changes are tracked locally until "Save" is clicked
 - "Save" button only appears when there are unsaved changes
+- Initiatives can be archived using the archive icon (next to delete button)
 - Initiatives can be deleted using the trash icon

+**Archiving Initiatives:**
+- Click the archive icon to archive an initiative
+- Archived initiatives are displayed with muted colors (reduced opacity)
+- Archived initiatives are automatically moved to the end of the list
+- The archive date is saved when an initiative is archived
+- Click the restore icon (ArchiveRestore) to unarchive an initiative
+- Archived initiatives are hidden from the Roadmap page
+- Archiving preserves the initiative data while removing it from active views

 **Color Usage:**
 - Initiative colors appear as visual indicators on: